 - can analyse important questions and problems facing British society today;

 - have knowledge and understanding of central institutions in present-day Britain;

 - can demonstrate essay writing skills.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 Lectures are open to the public.
 Seminar teaching requires admission to the course.

 The course assumes a good proficiency in written and oral English.

-Two hour lectures for 14 weeks, and two hour group lesson six times during the semester.
+Two hour lectures for 15 weeks, and two hour seminars six times during the semester, 42 hours in all.

-Attendance is obligatory at least 4 out of 6 tutorial group lessons.
+- Attendance is obligatory at least 4 out of 6 seminars.
 Additional absences must be justified by documentation.
 Read more about rules concerning valid excuses and how to apply for approved absences or postponements here.